matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Module Types**

-- Domain - Wraps up all the components needed to implement one single feature.
+- Domain: Wraps up all the components needed to implement one single feature.
-- Routed - Domain module plus tied to routes.
+- Routed: Domain module plus tied to routes.
-- Routing - Defines routing rules.
+- Routing: Defines routing rules.
-- Service - Defines services that will be used in multiple parts of the app.
+- Service: Defines services that will be used in multiple parts of the app.
-- Widget - Defines some reusable components that will be used in multiple other modules.
+- Widget: Defines some reusable components that will be used in multiple other modules.

 **Generating Modules**